What does an Addiction Counselor in Wisconsin do? What is Their Job Role?

 - Graduate-level courses

-In Wisconsin there is no limit to the number of continuing education hours you complete online, so if you're already licensed and working towards your higher degree you may use those credit hours towards your continuing education requirement as long as the coursework pertains to substance abuse treatment or prevention.
+In Wisconsin there is no limit to the number of continuing education hours in substance use disorder training you complete online, so if you're already licensed and working towards your higher degree you may use those credit hours towards your continuing education requirement as long as the coursework pertains to substance abuse treatment or prevention.

 In addition, CE hours may be awarded for presentation as long as the courses relate to the license holder's area of practice but only for the initial presentation as follows: